 What kind of changes do we have to make?
 If you check two dimensions on your body : back waist height (BWH) and front waist height (FWH), you will see that (FWH) is always greater than (BWH).
 The greater is your size, the more difference will be noticeable.
 The way to compensate this difference is to make a dart at the bust.

-Do we really always have to make a durt for a plus size sweater?
+Do we really always have to make a dart for a plus size sweater?
 No, not always.
 There are a few ways to avoid this kind of troubles:

 If you are not sure these methods can solve the problem, a dart at the bust has to be made while you knit or crochet a plus size sweater.
-There is a couple things which has to be taken into consideration.
+There are a couple of things which have to be taken into consideration.